If Raleigh gets MLB, what happens to the Durham Bulls?

 In short, the Bulls aren’t going anywhere.

-Within the 218 pages of The Official Professional Baseball Rules Book lies Rule 52; Major and Minor League Territorial Rights.
+Prior to last year, within the 218 pages of The Official Professional Baseball Rules Book was Rule 52; Major and Minor League Territorial Rights.
 While we’re sure you’d love to dig into the nitty-gritty, here is a brief synopsis and series of events that would happen if Raleigh were to get an MLB franchise.

-First order of business, all higher level teams are granted territorial rights.
+That rule stated that all higher-level teams are granted territorial rights.
 Whether it’s Single-A versus Double-A or MLB versus MiLB, the top tier gets full rights.
-If Raleigh were to get a franchise, they would have the rights to Wake County and the surrounding territory.
+If Raleigh were to get a franchise, they would have had the rights to Wake County and the surrounding territory.

 The Tacoma Rainiers were founded in 1960 as the Tacoma Giants and played in the Pacific Coast League (Triple-A).
 In 1977 the Seattle Mariners joined MLB as an expansion team and set up shop just under 30 miles from Tacoma’s ballpark.
 In 1980 Seattle’s population was checking in at 493,846 (Raleigh’s current population is 464,758); The two have coexisted with no problems and have done well in attendance rankings over the years.

-This past season, the Mariners ranked 14th out of 30 MLB team in attendance (averaging over 28k per game), while the Tacoma Rainiers ranked 30th out of 160 MiLB teams.
+This past season, the Mariners ranked 14th out of 30 MLB teams in attendance (averaging over 28k per game), while the Tacoma Rainiers ranked 30th out of 160 MiLB teams.

 Meanwhile, the Durham Bulls remain a Top-10 team year in and year out in MiLB attendance rankings.
 These numbers suggest, that with our area’s projected growth and their proven popularity, the Bulls could remain in Durham, while Raleigh welcomes a new MLB team.